La Liga Wrestling: Liga Mundial de Lucha on Fite.TV

-Rebrand to LLW, pandemic interlude, 2nd Hiatus and Close (2019– 2022)
+Rebrand to LLW, pandemic interlude, second hiatus, and eventual closure (2019–2022)

 After last event of 2019 "Black Xmas" was cancelled for undisclosed reasons, WWL started doing "El Fin" posts on Facebook that ended on January 14 with a video unveiling the concept of La Liga Wrestling.
 This marked a rebrand for WWL, which changed its name and business model, adopting a static home base known as the Liga Wrestling Arena in San Juan where tapings took place.
 With the onset of the COVID-19 pandemic the promotion entered into an extended hiatus that lasted until 2021, remaining mostly inactive from all platforms during this timeframe.
 The only communication that LLW issued during this time was a tease that a return was imminent in June 2020, when the government of Puerto Rico was considering more flexible safety measures that would allow contact sports to hold events with limited attendance.
 However, as more outbreaks took place this development was prevented.

 As today after the company enter in a hiatus and all talent including current champions, are working in differents companies in the island and outside, aside others companies began to use the Venue of La Liga Wrestling Arena for their tv tapings and live streaming show, Without any comment from management or executives, or any communication, and 2 years of inactivity, the company closed without any official announcement.
 The facebook page is still open sharing posts from his former talents.